Adaptive Exploration for Latent-State Bandits: Probing for State Fingerprint

 \begin{example} Consider the illustrative example shown in \Cref{tbl:state-ambiguity}, where each entry is the mean reward under the given state and arm.
 When LC-UCB observes the context $(a_{t-1} = 0, r_{t-1} = 0.4)$, this observation is consistent with two possible states: states 0 and 1.
 Critically, these states have \emph{different} optimal arms: arm 0 is optimal in state 0 (since $0.4 >0.3$), while arm 1 is optimal in state 1 (since $0.5>0.4$).
 Thus, the lagged context alone can be non-identifying in such scenarios, motivating a probing approach.

 \end{example}

-This ambiguity is not merely a pathological edge case.
-As the number of states $S$ increases, the chance of having reward overlap across states grows substantially.
-This creates widespread ambiguity where single-arm observations become uninformative about the optimal arm corresponding to the underlying state.
-This suggests that the performance of LC-UCB may degrade significantly in environments with a large state space and complex reward patterns.
+This ambiguity becomes more likely as the number of states $S$ grows, because reward overlaps across states become more common.
+Single-arm observations can then be uninformative about which arm is optimal in the underlying state, so LC-UCB may degrade in environments with large state spaces and complex reward patterns.

-The solution is to observe rewards from multiple arms in the same state.
-Consider what happens if we sample both arms: Each state now has a unique fingerprint --- a pair of rewards that jointly identify the state even when individual rewards do not.
+One way to reduce this ambiguity is to observe rewards from multiple arms in the same state.
+If we sample both arms, each state now has a unique fingerprint --- a pair of rewards that jointly identify the state even when individual rewards do not.
 In \Cref{tbl:state-ambiguity}, states 0 and 1, previously indistinguishable, are now separated: $(0.4, 0.3)$ vs $(0.4, 0.5)$.

-This insight connects to the principle of randomized controlled experiments \citep{rubin1974estimating, kohavi2009controlled}: by simultaneously exposing different experimental units to different treatments, we can directly compare outcomes and resolve confounding from unobserved variables.
-In the bandit setting, this translates to deliberately assigning different arms to different decision units, allowing the algorithm to observe joint reward realizations $(r_0, r_1)$ that provide disambiguating information about the underlying state.
+The same idea appears in randomized experiments \citep{rubin1974estimating, kohavi2009controlled}: different units can receive different treatments at the same time.
+In our bandit setting, assigning different arms to concurrent units yields same-state reward pairs $(r_0, r_1)$ that help identify the latent state.